AndriiZahumnyi/kottans-frontend/README.md

 My reflections on all Linux CLI, and HTTP subtasks.

 Linux CLI module_1, module_2 weren`t new for me, I`ve learned them earlier.
+I`ve just repetead:
+- In Module_1 how to change to another directory; move, rename files and directories; list the contents of a directory;
+print my current working directory; make a new directory; display the contents of a file.
+- In Module_2 how to copy files; remove files; list the groups I am in; remove empty directories; change file permissions.
+Also I`ve learned about representing all files '*', all other users 'o'; executive permission 'x'.

 Module_3, module_4 were new for me.
 I hope to use this useful information in my future professional activity.

 Articles about HTTP protocol were really hard to clear understanding in details and I hope to sort out with all that info later.
 Although main